Eddie Cantor: Personal life and family

 Cantor adopted the first name "Eddie" when he met his future wife Ida Tobias in 1913, because she felt that "Izzy" was not the right name for an actor.
 Cantor and Ida (1892–1962) were married on June 6, 1914.
-They had five daughters – Marjorie (1915–1959), Natalie (1916–1997), Edna (1919–2003), Marilyn (1921–2010), and Janet (1927–2018).
+They had five daughters – Marjorie (1915–1959), Natalie (1916–1997), Edna June (1919–2003), Marilyn (1921–2010), and Janet (1927–2018).
 The girls provided comic fodder for Cantor's longtime running gag, especially on radio, about his five unmarriageable daughters.
-Several radio historians, including Gerald Nachman (Raised on Radio), have said that this gag did not always sit well with the girls.
-Natalie's second husband was the French-born American actor Robert Clary, who was best known for his role as Corporal Louis LeBeau on Hogan's Heroes.
+Several radio historians, including Gerald Nachman (in his book Raised on Radio), have said that this gag did not always sit well with the girls.

+Natalie's first husband was Joseph Louis Metzger, a businessman from Boston; they married in 1937.
+Her second husband was the French-born American actor Robert Clary, who was best known for his role as Corporal Louis LeBeau on Hogan's Heroes.
+Edna married James Francis McHugh Jr., in 1938.
+McHugh Sr. was a songwriter who was close friends with Eddie Cantor.
 Janet married the actor Roberto Gari.
+Marilyn married a Canadian, Michael Baker, in 1960.
+She was the only child in the family to follow her father into show business.

 Following the death of their daughter Marjorie at the age of 44, Eddie's and Ida's health declined rapidly.
+She had been her father's secretary and a magazine writer.
 Ida died on August 9, 1962, at age 70 of "cardiac insufficiency", and Eddie died on October 10, 1964, in Beverly Hills, California, after suffering his second heart attack at age 72.
 He is interred in Hillside Memorial Park Cemetery, a Jewish cemetery in Culver City, California.

+Cantor was a Freemason via Munn Lodge No. 190 in New York City.